x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/create-um-ip-gateway.md

 3. Click **Save**.

-### Use the Shell to create a UM IP gateway
+### Use Exchange Online PowerShell to create a UM IP gateway

-This example creates a UM IP gateway named  `MyUMIPGateway` that enables Exchange servers to start accepting calls from a VoIP gateway, a PBX enabled for SIP, an IP PBX, or an SBC that has an IP address of 10.10.10.1.
+This example creates a UM IP gateway named `yUMIPGateway` that enables Exchange servers to start accepting calls from a VoIP gateway, a PBX enabled for SIP, an IP PBX, or an SBC that has an IP address of 10.10.10.1.

 ```
 New-UMIPGateway -Name MyUMIPGateway -Address 10.10.10.1
 ```

 This example creates a UM IP gateway named `MyUMIPGateway` that enables Exchange servers to start accepting calls from a VoIP gateway, a PBX enabled for SIP, an IP PBX, or an SBC that has an FQDN of MyUMIPGateway.contoso.com and listens on port 5061.

 ```
 New-UMIPGateway -Name MyUMIPGateway -Address "MyUMIPGateway.contoso.com" -Port 5061
 ```

-This example creates a UM IP gateway named  `MyUMIPGateway` and prevents the UM IP gateway from accepting incoming calls or sending outgoing calls, sets an IPv6 address, and allows the UM IP gateway to use IPv4 and IPV6 addresses.
+This example creates a UM IP gateway named `yUMIPGateway` and prevents the UM IP gateway from accepting incoming calls or sending outgoing calls, sets an IPv6 address, and allows the UM IP gateway to use IPv4 and IPV6 addresses.

 ```
 New-UMIPGateway -Identity MyUMIPGateway -Address fe80::39bd:88f7:6969:d223%11 -IPAddressFamily Any -Status Disabled -OutcallsAllowed $false